TuragIk/TuragIk/README.md

 # Hello, I'm Turag Ikbal
 <a href="https://www.linkedin.com/in/turag-ikbal-aa2ba116b/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a sophmore computer science major studying at UMass Amherst with a profound interest in technology and a dedication to solving complex problems.
+I am a senior computer science major at UMass Amherst with a conditional acceptance to the M.S. in Computer Science program.
+My academic journey reflects a deep interest in technology and a commitment to solving complex problems through research and practical application.

 ## Objective

-With my passions in cybersecurity and AI/ML, I am to develop solutions to bridge the gap between security and innovation.
+With my passions in cybersecurity and AI/ML, I am working to develop solutions to bridge the gap between security and innovation.
 Through my studies, skills, projects, and research, I strive to create an impact on the fields of technology and cybersecurity.
 I am eager to begin transitioning into the field of cybersecurity, specifically aiming for an internship in the field.

 ## Skills